Parkinson's disease dementia is an impairment in thinking and reasoning that eventually affects many people with Parkinson's disease.

 Parkinson's disease is a fairly common neurological disorder in older adults, estimated to affect nearly 2 percent of those older than age 65.
-The National Parkinson Foundation estimates that 1 million Americans have Parkinson's disease.
+The Parkinson's Foundation estimates that 1 million Americans have Parkinson's disease.
 It is estimated that 50 to 80 percent of those with Parkinson's disease eventually experience Parkinson's disease dementia.
-Sign up for our enews to receive updates about Alzheimer’s and dementia care and research.
+The average time from onset of Parkinson's to developing dementia is about 10 years.
+Sign up for our e-news to receive updates about Alzheimer’s and dementia care and research.

 Parkinson's disease dementia is a decline in thinking and reasoning that develops in someone diagnosed with Parkinson's disease at least a year earlier.
 Common symptoms include: